What’s New & Next at Disneyland & California Adventure in 2026 to 2030

 Your Thoughts

-Which additions at Disneyland and Disney California Adventure are you most excited to experience?
+Which additions at Disneyland and Disney California Adventure in 2026 and beyond are you most excited to experience?
 Are you delaying your next trip to maximize seeing ‘new stuff’ or moving it forward to see these new attractions, lands, and restaurants?
 Anything you’re not looking forward to?
 Do you agree or disagree with our assessments?
 Any questions?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!

 When I was there last year, NO JOKE, we went on and on about how perfect Rogers the Musical would be.
 I would absolutely instantly go to DLR for this production.